ladywyntir/testbranching/README.md

 We’re looking at how today’s inflation rate compares with several aspects of everyday life.
 This includes grocery prices, minimum wage, grocery purchasing habits, differences by location and a comparison of today vs. the past.

 ## Research Questions to Answer
-How are grocery prices and minimum wages related over time due to inflation?
+1. How do grocery prices and minimum wages relate to Inflation?
-How does inflation affect purchasing habits
+2. How does inflation affect purchasing habits?
-Comparing inflation based on location
+3. How does inflation affect gas prices and median wages?

 ## Datasets to Be Used
 * gasprices_93_to_present.xls - https://www.eia.gov